PitonCMS/Engine/templates/help/client/pages.md

 Pages and Collection Detail Pages are structured by **Templates** around designer defined page **Blocks** that represent broad areas of the page design, to which you can add one or more **Elements** that contain your page content and display media.

-There may also be designer defined **Custom Page Settings** in the page template, that store specific bits of information for the page.
+There may also be designer defined **Custom Page Settings** in the page template, blocks, and elements, that store specific bits of information for the page.

 You can pre-publish pages by setting the published date to a future date.